 Once a notary certify a signature of translator, the document will become a public document.
 So the document will be legalized in the way of Apostille.

-If you are required to submit a translation of koseki to a country which is a member of Hague convention, there are six possibilities as below.
+If you are required to submit a translation of koseki to a country which is a member of Hague convention, there are several combinations as below.

 If you are required apostille only on a translation, X + S will be processed.